 The Indian Chai is one of the best I have tried, and one free refill is given.
 This is a creamy flavorful tea spiced with cinnamon that I think goes well with just about everything served at the restaurant.
 It is quite strong, though, and when consumed in the evening would probably be suitable for keeping students awake for any type of late night study.

 Several types of yogurt lassi drinks and fruit drinks are available for those who would rather have a cold beverage.
 The Mango Lassi I tried had a creamy flavor from the yogurt but the fruit flavor was dominant, and was very good.
 I like these drinks because they are not as sweet as Mexican or most other fruit drinks.

 India Palace is near the top of my list of El Paso restaurants in terms of providing good, healthy food that provides a satisfying meal.
 I wish it were a little less expensive, but it is really not bad compared to trying to get the same amount of fresh vegetables and nutritious ingredients at other restaurants.

-I have been coming to India Palace for a number of years, and I think they now have a different cook because of the fact that some of the food seems more flavorful and spicier than in the past.
+I have been coming to India Palace for a number of years, and I think they now (in 2019) have a different cook because of the fact that some of the food seems more flavorful and spicier than in the past.
 I have especially noticed an improvement with the chana masala and the naan.
 On my older web site I had given a three-star rating to certain items including daal turka, mushroom bhaji, and mushroom masala.
 I would like to try them again because everything I have eaten recently has been either four or five stars on my rating scale, and I think some of these other items may be at the point that I would want to upgrade my score.

 Recently they have bumped up the default spice level for some of the menu items, but I do not think it has carried over to the buffet.